Episode 58

 Speaker:

-Images of children in the Mississippi Delta
+Images of starving children in the Mississippi Delta

 Speaker: